mrilikecoding/dotfiles/README.md

 ### Configurations

-Set environment variables in .zprofile
+Any environment variables should be kept in `.zprofile` which is not kept in source control.

-### What's what?
+### Managing Vim plugins

-Vim plugins managed via Vundle.
+Vim plugins are managed via Vundle.
 Checkout out the `Vundles` folder.
-Plugins are categorized.
+Plugins are loosely categorized.
 After adding a plugin, run `:source %` followed by `:PluginInstall`.

+Other settings are managed from vimrc.

+Happy coding!